 - Have been diagnosed with prediabetes, type 2 diabetes, or metabolic syndrome

-- Have struggled with weight loss using diet and exercise alone
+- Have found weight loss difficult using diet and exercise alone

 - Are experiencing symptoms consistent with insulin resistance